 Career and Student Employment Services conducts the annual Post-Graduation Activity Survey on behalf of the University.
 The survey is conducted in accordance with the “Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information” published by the National Association of Colleges and Employers (NACE).

 Three weeks before each graduation, all graduating students receive an email from their college dean, department chairperson, or program director with a personalized link to the Post-Graduation Activity Survey.
-Survey respondents select one post-graduation activity category from a list: “working”; “further education or study”; “military service”; “volunteering full time (e.g., Peace Corps)”; “other commitments,” “other.”
-One of the choices includes “I decline to participate in this survey.”
+Survey respondents select one post-graduation activity category: working full time, working part time, further education or study, military service, volunteering full time (like Peace Corps, AmeriCorps, mission work), other commitments (e.g., family, travel, etc.), or looking for work.

 One purpose of this report is to help students with career exploration.
 To that end, reports for individual majors and programs include sample job titles and employer names.